camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 For automatic file synchronization, consider maintaining a secondary system of record for mapping Web Modeler projects to VCS repositories.
 This system also monitors the project-to-repository mapping and update timestamps.

-To listen to changes in Web Modeler, you use the "greater than" operator (`>`) to filter for all files updated after the last sync date.
+To listen to changes in Web Modeler, you currently need to implement a polling approach that compares the update dates with the last sync dates recorded.
 Use the `POST /api/v1/files/search` [endpoint](https://modeler.cloud.camunda.io/swagger-ui/index.html#/Files/searchFiles) with the following payload to identify files updated after the last sync date:

 ```json title="POST /api/v1/files/search"
 {
   "filter": {